VDB Comparison

 ../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/ragas_sample_question.png

-In the first column (above), question is generated on the basis of the given list of contexts, along with value of ground_truth, which we use to evaluate the answer - surfaced when we run the question through our RAG pipeline.
+In the first column (above), question is generated on the basis of the given list of contexts, along with the value of ground_truth, which we use to evaluate the answer - surfaced when we run the question through our RAG pipeline.

 To ensure ease of use, efficiency, and interoperability, it's a good idea to export the generated Question-Context-Ground_Truth sets as a hugging-face dataset, for use later during the evaluation step.